Fully Evocative of the Canterbury Sound

 I tell people that if you like the sound and spirit of KHAN's Space Shanty then you should check out Violeta de Outono.

-INNER EAR BRIGADE is an American band out of the San Francisco Bay area whose quirky, jazzy music definitely falls under the umbrella of Canterbury-sounding music--though with the presence of female lead vocalist, the band take on a bit more of the COS/HATFIELD AND THE NORTH branch of the Canterbury jazz sound.
+INNER EAR BRIGADE is an American band out of the San Francisco Bay area whose quirky, jazzy music definitely falls under the umbrella of Canterbury-sounding music--though, with the presence of female lead vocalist, the band take on a bit more of the COS/HATFIELD AND THE NORTH branch of the Canterbury jazz sound.
+Their 2014 debut, Rainbro, is an excellent album of jazzy-poppy quirk and sophistica.

 Mildly Evocative of Canterbury Sound